TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-ebooks-selfhelp-revoke.md

 	cloudEnvironments="public"
 />

-# I deployed an ebook to a user but now I want to revoke it
+# I assigned an ebook to a user's device, but now I want to unassign it

 ## **Recommended steps**